philipco/matrix_factorization/README.md

 # In-depth Analysis of Low-rank Matrix Factorisation in a Federated Setting
 We present here the code of the experimental parts of the following paper:
 ```
-C. Philippenko, K. Scaman and L. Massoulié, In-depth Analysis of Low-rank Matrix Factorisation in a Federated Setting
+C. Philippenko, K. Scaman and L. Massoulié, In-depth Analysis of Low-rank Matrix Factorisation in a Federated
-least-squares regression: application to Federated Learning, 2024.
+Setting , 2024.
 ```

 In this paper, we analyze a distributed algorithm to compute a low-rank matrix factorization on $N$ clients, each